Unbistrackted/Callvote/README.md

   untouchable: '%VotePercent%% voted to kill or kick you.'
   not_success_full_kick: '%VotePercent%% voted yes, but %ThresholdKick%% was required to kick %Offender%.'
   player_not_found: 'Did not find any players with the name or partial name of %Player%'
-  no_option_available: 'Vote does not have that option.'
+  no_option_available: 'Vote does not have the option %Option%.'
   already_voted: 'You''ve already voted.'
   vote_accepted: 'You voted %Reason%.'
   no_permission_to_vote: 'You do not have permission to run this command!'